hey-mike/Notes/AWS/securing_application_tiers.md

 #### Group

+An IAM group is a collection of IAM users.
+You can use groups to specify permissions for a collection of users, which can make those permissions easier to manage for those users

 > A group is not truly an identity because it cannot be identified as a principal in a resource-based or trust policy.
 It is only a way to attach policies to multiple users at one time

+#### Role

+- An IAM role is similar to a user, in that it is an identity with permission policies that determine what the identity can and cannot do in AWS
+- A role does not have any credentials associated with it.
+Instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
+- An IAM user can assume a role to temporarily take on different permissions for a specific task
+- A role can be assigned to a federated user who signs in by using an external identity provider instead of IAM.
+AWS uses details passed by the identity provider to determine which role is mapped to the federated user.

+#### Policies

+- **Identity-based policies**: These policies are attached to users, groups, or roles.

+- **Resource-based policies**: These policies are attached to resources in AWS such as S3 buckets.

+- **Organization SCPs**: These policies allow the creation of a Service Control Policy (SCP); this permits you to define a permissions boundary to an AWS organization or organizational unit (OU).

+- **Access control lists (ACLs)**: These lists control what principals (users/roles/groups) can access a resource; this is the only policy type that does not use a JSON policy document structure.

+## SECURING THE OS AND APPLICATIONS

+### Security Groups

+- Security groups apply to network interfaces to control access to EC2 instances (and potentially other AWS resources).

+- Security groups are stateful in their operation; for example, a traffic flow explicitly permitted outbound will trigger a dynamic inbound permission of the return flow for that communication requirement.

+- Security groups are built by your PERMIT entries.
+With security groups, you do not create DENY entries.

+- You can reference other security groups from your VPC in your security group; you can also reference security groups in other VPCs that you have peered with.

+### Network ACLs

+- Network ACLs apply to subnets to control traffic in and out of these subnets.

+- Network ACLs are stateless in their operation; you must explicitly permit return flows based on flows permitted in the opposite direction.

+- You can use PERMIT and DENY entries with your network ACLs.

+- Network ACL entries are processed in order, and order is critically important.

+### Systems Manager Patch Manager

+AWS Systems Manager Patch Manager automates the process of patching managed instances with security-related updates

+- Patch Manager uses patch baselines, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
+- Patch Manager integrates with IAM, CloudTrail, and CloudWatch events to provide a secure patching experience that includes event notifications and the ability to audit usage